-K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Ansv ver Finding/Observation No Thumb-turn locks are provided internally on the front and rear exit doors.
+Ref.
+Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
+Answer Finding/Observation Yes Thumb-turn locks are provided internally on both entry/exit doors.
 Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.